swift-server/swift-kafka-client/README.md

-# 🚧WIP🚧: swift-kafka-gsoc
+# 🚧WIP🚧: SwiftKafka

-This package is currently under development as part of the Google Summer of Code 2022.
+SwiftKafka is a Swift Package in development that provides a convenient way to communicate with [Apache Kafka](https://kafka.apache.org) servers.
+The main goal was to create an API that leverages [Swift's new concurrency features](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
+Under the hood, this package uses the [`librdkafka`](github.com/edenhill/librdkafka) C library.

-It aims to provide a library to interact with Apache Kafka.
+## Getting Started

-## Installing Dependencies
+### Installing Dependencies

 Please make sure to have the [`librdkafka`](https://github.com/edenhill/librdkafka) library installed before building.